Involuntary Terminations: Massachusetts

 - In Massachusetts, it is very difficult to classify a worker as an independent contractor.
 Employers should be cautious when terminating independent contractors.
 See Terminating Special Classes of Employees.

-- Pregnant employees who are not covered by the Family and Medical Leave Act (FMLA) receive up to eight weeks of protected maternity leave under the Massachusetts Maternity Leave Act.
+- Pregnant employees who are not covered by the Family and Medical Leave Act (FMLA) receive up to eight weeks of protected maternity leave under the Massachusetts Parental Leave Act (MPLA) (formerly the Massachusetts Maternity Leave Act).
 See Terminating Special Classes of Employees.

-- The Massachusetts Fair Employment Standards Act prevents discrimination in employment decisions for broader reasons than provided under federal law, including sexual orientation and genetic information.
+- The Massachusetts Fair Employment Standards Act prevents discrimination in employment decisions for broader reasons than provided under federal law.
 See Terminating Special Classes of Employees.